 - Cast: Aamir Khan, Juhi Chawla, Dalip Tahil, Raj Zutshi

 I like how the characters were written.
-Raj isn’t the typical macho hero or a romantic, he’s just an ordinary young who joined his father’s fabric business.
+Raj isn’t the typical macho hero or a romantic; he’s just an ordinary young who joined his father’s fabric business.
 Similarly, Laxmi isn’t some damsel in distress or a clichéd spoilt brat rebelling against her parents.
-She’s a strong minded young lady who’s ready to sacrifice all for her love.
+She’s a strong-minded young lady who’s ready to sacrifice all for her love.

 Mansoor Khan’s direction also deserves mention as he does not waste much time on unnecessary subplots.
 He stays mainly focused on the story of the two lovers.
 Only the beginning, where the conflict between the two families begins, appears a little too dramatic and clichéd.
-But once Raj is introduced, the film takes off towards a better direction.
+But once Raj is introduced, the film takes off in a better direction.
 The background score is irritating most of the time.